se-edu/se-book/codeQuality/maximiseReadability/basics/outcomes.md

-* <span id="outcome-explain">:trophy: Can follow basic guidelines for improving readability :one:</span>
+:trophy: Can follow basic guidelines for improving readability :one: